-All of the Calcot Manor bedrooms and suites are spacious with satellite television, magazines, fresh fruit and biscuits.
-The bathrooms come fully-loaded with fluffy towels, robes, walk-in showers, free-standing bathtubs and Aromatherapy Associates toiletries.
-Of the family suites, Woodchester is an excellent choice, with its private garden and first floor bathroom with 2 baths (see photo below).
+All of the Calcot Manor bedrooms and suites are spacious with satellite television, magazines, fresh fruit, and biscuits.
+The bathrooms come fully-loaded with fluffy towels, robes, walk-in showers, free-standing bathtubs, and Aromatherapy Associates toiletries.
+Of the family suites, Woodchester is an excellent choice, with its private garden and first-floor bathroom with 2 baths (see photo below).

 Calcot Spa is a few seconds walk from the main house.
-The spa includes a swimming pool, treatment rooms, a gym, lounge and an outdoor hot tub that’s surrounded by lavender and overlooks an open wood fire.
+The spa includes a swimming pool, treatment rooms, a gym, lounge, and an outdoor hot tub that’s surrounded by lavender and overlooks an open wood fire.

-The Conservatory serves dishes infused with a Mediterranean flavour from his wood-fired oven, all made from fresh, local ingredients.
+The Conservatory serves dishes infused with a Mediterranean flavor from his wood-fired oven, all made from fresh, local ingredients.
 Offering stunning views of the Cotswold countryside from all around, you’ll never miss out on the sunshine when dining in The Conservatory.
 The big windows and beautiful skylights make it a restaurant experience that will really lift your spirits.

-While there are many activities like complimentary bikes for the three miles of cycles paths around the grounds, as well as tennis courts, mini football, horse riding (at certain times of the year), climbing frames, an outdoor pool, running routes and a woodland gymnasium.
+While there are many activities like complimentary bikes for the three miles of cycle paths around the grounds, as well as tennis courts, mini football, horse riding (at certain times of the year), climbing frames, an outdoor pool, running routes and a woodland gymnasium.
 If you prefer to relax when I am away, to take a stroll, to snuggle up on one of the inviting fireside sofas, to indulge in the spa and to end the night in the hot tub with champagne under the Cotswold stars.

 Oak House No.1 is a luxury boutique hotel in the Cotswolds packed full of intriguing objects and wonderful artworks.
 These unique and opulent surroundings have attracted many celebrity guests including Martin Freeman, Peter Andre, Tim Minchin, Kelly Jones and more.… Read More.